PTegmark/Scratch-GANPaint/README.md

 As of when I wrote this, the latest version of Scratch (and the one that we'll be working with) is Scratch 3.
 Scratch is written primarily in JavaScript, and has both an [online editor](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) and an [offline editor](https://scratch.mit.edu/download/).
 The repositories for the code to Scratch's online editor are publicly available on GitHub, at [https://github.com/LLK/](https://github.com/LLK/).

 Scratch has various different types of blocks.
 They are: Motion, Looks, Sound, Events, Control, Sensing, Operators, Variables, and My Blocks.
 However, you can also load (or make) extensions to Scratch.
 An extension adds a new set of blocks with their own functionality.
 For example, the Translate extension lets you use Google Translate to translate text into different languages.
-To load an extension, click on the "Add Extension" button in the bottom-left corner of the Scratch GUI.
+To load an extension, click on the "Add Extension" button in the bottom-left corner of the Scratch GUI (by "the Scratch GUI" I mean the Scratch editor).

 Only 11 extensions are officially supported by Scratch, so any extensions you make (unless later incorporated into Scratch by the Scratch team) can only be used on your computer.
 For more information, see the [Scratch 3 Extensions Documentation](https://github.com/LLK/scratch-vm/blob/develop/docs/extensions.md).